-Egg chargers are compatible with all EVs
+Egg chargers are compatible with most EVs

 From Ford to BMW, Audi to TeslaNissan and everything in between, our reliable chargers will ensure your EV never runs out of juice.
 You can rely on us to make sure you’re always ready to go.

 Discover the freedom of at-home EV charging

 Installing an EV charger at home gives you the opportunity to get the most out of EV ownership.
 Say goodbye to waiting for a charging station to be free.
 With at-home charging, you can charge your EV as and when suits you.